 In introducing the provisional agenda, the Council noted that there were three additional items that needed to be addressed under item X. 'Other Matters', and these were included.
-The provisional agenda was adopted as presented (see Agenda I, Part D, this volume).
+The provisional agenda was adopted as presented (see Agenda, Appendix V).

-The Chairman's proposal to appoint a Nominating Committee composed of H. P. Cornus (EU-Germany) and K. Nygaard (Denmark-Greenland) was accepted for the purpose of nominating Chairmen to the Standing Committee on Fishery Science (STACFIS) and the Standing Committee on Fisheries Environment (STACFIS).
+The Chairman's proposal to appoint a Nominating Committee composed of H.-P..
+Cornus (EU-Germany) and K. Nygaard (Denmark-Greenland) was accepted for the purpose of nominating Chairmen to the Standing Committee on Fishery Science (STACFIS) and the Standing Committee on Fisheries Environment (STACFEN).